How to Be a Compelling Candidate

 What can you do to get noticed?
 It's not as hard as you might think.
 Your application materials, have to be perfect, of course, and you will need to use your connections to help get an "in" at the company.
 You'll also need to actively market your candidacy and yourself, rather than waiting for a new job to find you.

-I know this is harder than just having one resume that you use to apply for every job.
-However, it works.
 Taking the time to edit or rewrite your resume so it matches the qualifications for the job you're applying for will show the hiring manager that you have the credentials for the job and should be considered for an interview.

 Write a cover letter that shows, at a glance, why you are a strong match for the job.
 Don't repeat your resume, rather link (list or use bullets) your relevant skills to the skills the employer is seeking.
 Highlight your professional qualifications that match the hiring requirements.
 You only have seconds to catch the hiring manager's attention, so use them wisely.